 Further, CMU has implemented several measures during the past five years to support students and increase CMU's four-year graduation rate.
 These efforts include an Office of Student Success, additional academic advisors, additional counselors, and an online advising tool that allows faculty and students to see how well they are progressing toward graduation.

-CMU's latest, six-year graduation rate, for the fall 2014 cohort, was 62 percent.
-This rate was nearly 10% higher than the 53% average of all R2 public institutions
+CMU's latest, six-year graduation rate, for the fall 2015 cohort, was 62 percent.
+Based on the current R2 Carnegie classification, CMU outperformed the national peer average of 54.5 percent.

 C. Enrollment History: (Michigan Students Only)